-1 Plug your microphone cable into one of the Source inputs on the back of Mbox.
-The inputs are numbered from the bottom up, so Source 1 is the bottom input.
+1 Plug your microphone cable into one of the Mic inputs on the back of Mbox 2.

-XLR connector plugged into the Source 1 input
+XLR connector plugged into Input 1

-2 Set the Source to Mic (microphone) by pressing the Source selector on the front of Mbox until the Mic LED is lit.
+- 2 Make sure nothing is plugged in to the Line (TRS) jack, otherwise Mbox 2 will use audio from the Line (TRS) input and not the Mic input. - 3 Set the Source to Mic (microphone) by pressing the Mic/DI Source selector on the front of Mbox 2 until the Mic LED is lit.